top of page

 B: Private lessons

 The second type of teaching Gary does is that of a private drum tutor / teacher.
 This involves him working as a staff member or subcontractor to teach drums and percussion as part of a private business.
 This is often done at a musical instrument retail store or private music school.
-Lessons after typically after school hours (between 3pm and 7pm) and involves teaching people from as young as 5 years old up to retirees.
+Lessons are typically after school hours (between 4pm and 7pm) and involves teaching people from as young as 5 years old up to retirees.

 C: Private tutoring in schools